blvckbillgates/fortisaid-grc-policy-sprint/README.md

   and the Caldicott Principles
 - Defined policy ownership, review cycles, and enforcement mechanisms
 - Led peer reviews and contributed to the executive report
+- Developed collaboratively with the CyBlack Team 2 cohort

 ## Policy Inventory
 1. [Information Security Policy](policies/fortisaid-information-security-policy.pdf)